-4. Le Bernardin, Manhattan: the best Michelin star restaurant in New York
+4. Le Bernardin, Manhattan: The best Michelin star restaurant in New York

 For a classy, seafood dining experience worthy of three Michelin Stars, head over to Le Bernardin near Central Park in Manhattan.
-Best friend of celebrity chef Anthony Bourdain, top Michelin star Chef Eric Ripton helped Le Bernardin earn four stars from The New York Times just three months after its opening!
+Best friend of celebrity chef Anthony Bourdain, top Michelin star Chef Eric Ripert helped Le Bernardin earn four stars from The New York Times just three months after its opening!
 Since then, it has never dropped a star throughout five reviews.
 This is the only restaurant to maintain this level of distinction for more than three decades!

 Serving several delightful tasting menus, Ripton splits his classic four courses into three sections – Almost Raw, Barely Touched and Lightly Cooked.
-Marrying succulent French flavours with an array of cultures including Asian and Greek cuisines, the food will dazzle you.
+Marrying succulent French flavors with an array of cultures including Asian and Greek cuisines, the food will dazzle you.

-5. Mirazur, Menton: the best Michelin star restaurant in France
+5. Mirazur, Menton: The best Michelin star restaurant in France

 Located in Menton on the French Riviera with stunning views across the Mediterranean, Mirazur is most certainly food with a view!
 The multi-award-winning restaurant serves the freshest French dishes in its serene and romantic dining room, complete with a mountain backdrop and superb terraced garden.
 Run by Mauro Colagreco, the young Italian-Argentinian chef draws his culinary inspiration simply from nature – the sea, the garden and the mountain.